Infant, Child, & Family Nutrition Resources: Books

 Monday-Friday 8am-5pm & By Appointment

 The History of Food and Drink collecting area has more than 4,600 publications.
-Books, relevant theses and dissertations, pamphlets, extension publications, and other printed materials can be searched through the library catalog, Addison, or through the discovery system, Summon.
+Books, relevant theses and dissertations, pamphlets, extension publications, and other printed materials can be searched through the library catalog or through the discovery system.

-The published materials (books, pamphlets, booklets, Cooperative Extension bulletins, and resources kits) are cataloged with the Rare Book Collection in Special Collections and the circulating collection in Newman Library.
-A complete list of publications in the History of Food and Drink materials is available online, but it is lengthy!
-If you want to search for specific items or keyword search a topic or subject, we recommend using the advanced search feature of library's catalog, Addison.
+The published materials (books, pamphlets, booklets, Cooperative Extension bulletins, and resources kits) are cataloged with the Rare Book Collection in Special Collections and University Archives and the circulating collection in Newman Library.

 Tip: If you results are coming up slim or empty, try ignoring the first step above and simply putting your keyword(s) into the search box with "Any Field" selected.
 Sometimes books are missing a note or have information in a different field.